cloudrac3r/out-of-your-element/docs/how-to-add-a-new-event-type.md

 [After some investigation,](https://gitdab.com/cadence/out-of-your-element/issues/16) it turns out Discord puts the most recently pinned message at the start of the array and displays the array in forwards order, while Matrix puts the most recently pinned message at the end of the array and displays the array in reverse order.

-We'll fix this by reversing the order of the list of pins before we store it.
-I'll do this in the converter.
+We can fix this by reversing the order of the list of pins before we store it.
+The converter can do this:

 ```diff
 diff --git a/d2m/converters/pins-to-list.js b/d2m/converters/pins-to-list.js